RequestPolicyContinued/RequestPolicyContinued.github.io/Development-Basics.md

  * `extensions.requestpolicy.indicateBlockedObjects`
  * `extensions.requestpolicy.initialSetupDialogShown`
  * `extensions.requestpolicy.keyboardShortcuts.openMenu.combo`
    * The keyboard combination for opening the RequestPolicy menu.
-See below for details.
+See the FAQ for details.
  * `extensions.requestpolicy.keyboardShortcuts.openMenu.enabled`
    * Set to `false` to disable the keyboard shortcut
  * `extensions.requestpolicy.lastAppVersion`